LERCAutomation/DataSearches-ArcPro-UserGuide/anatomy/anatomy.rst

 Tool outputs
 ============

-Below is an example of the GIS outputs generated from a data search (:numref:`figGISOutput`).
+Below is an example of the GIS outputs generated from a data search (:numref:`figGISOutputExample`).

 ..
 Note::
    The output layers are grouped and their names refer back to the search reference number.
 The symbology of the layers is customised, as is the labelling applied to each output layer.
 Only layers for which a feature was found within the search radius will be included in the output.
 The buffer that was used for the analysis is also included in the output, as is the original search feature.

-.. _figGISOutput:
+.. _figGISOutputExample:

 .. figure:: figures/ExampleGISOutput.png
 	:align: center